LookWise: Knowing When and Where to Look for Fine-Grained Visual Reasoning in Multimodal Large Language Models: Conclusion

 \section{Conclusion}

-We propose SvfEye, a training-free semantic-visual fusion framework that leverages multi-scale visual context to improve fine-grained reasoning in MLLMs.
-While integrating local sub-images helps models capture subtle visual details, existing methods typically fuse these regions unconditionally, introducing perceptual noise and computational waste.
-In contrast, SvfEye adaptively determines \textit{when} and \textit{where} to incorporate local information.
+We propose LookWise, a training-free framework for visual reasoning in MLLMs, which can adaptively determines \textit{when} to look more carefully and \textit{where} the query-relevant regions are located.

-First, to mitigate the perceptual noise caused by blind fusion, we introduce a confidence-based fusion module.
+First, to mitigate the noise caused by blind cropping, we introduce a confidence-based module.
 In many cases, the global view alone is sufficient for answering simple queries.
-SvfEye therefore estimates the model’s uncertainty based on the token confidence obtained from the initial global reasoning stage and determines \textit{when} local details are needed.
-When confidence is low, local regions are extracted and fused into the global context to support further reasoning.
-This strategy effectively reduces redundant computation while improving the accuracy.
-Second, to address the attention drift problem in current localization methods, we introduce a semantic-visual fusion module to determine \textit{where} to localize.
-Pure visual attention is easily distracted by irrelevant backgrounds or similar objects.
-To prevent this, our method extracts explicit text targets from the query to serve as the query token in a text-to-image attention mechanism.
-This semantic-visual fusion ensures that the model accurately locates and integrates only the relevant regions.
+LookWise therefore estimates uncertainty from the token confidence produced by the initial prediction and triggers cropping only when needed.
+Second, to address attention drift in current localization methods, we introduce semantic-guided localization.
+The queried target is extracted from the question and used as the query in a text-to-image attention mechanism, allowing the model to locate relevant regions more accurately.